Drowned Love

 its silver threads upon the deep,

-I hear the past but not at all.
+I hear the past, but not it all.

 For love is trade, a harsh barter,